NeuroTechX/ntx_slack_archive/devices.md

  >Dog fmri is awesome so canine EEG needs to catch up.
 Cool thing is that it's easy to get CTs of them

+7/18/2017 4:27 AM

+ **yannick** :

+ >I hope that you are not just teasing us with exciting EEG board images...
+But that you are gonna tell us more about it! :slightly_smiling_face: